chriscdn/pdf-split/README.md

 # pdf-split

 `pdf-split` is a package that splits a PDF into individual pages and caches the results on the file system.
-It relies on [pdfcpu](https://pdfcpu.io/) for the split operation and [@chriscdn/file-cache](https://github.com/chriscdn/file-cache) for automatic file caching, including cleanup.
+It relies on [pdfcpu](https://pdfcpu.io/) for the split operation and [@chriscdn/file-cache](https://github.com/chriscdn/file-cache) for file caching and cleanup.

 ## Installation